Motoki Nagakura: Thespakusatsu Gunma

 In August 2022, Nagakura was offered a professional contract and transferred to J2 League club Thespakusatsu Gunma.
 He would be joining up with manager Tsuyoshi Otsuki, who had previously coached Nagakura at Urawa Reds Youth.
 On 16 August 2022, he made his professional debut in a 1–0 league defeat to Yokohama FC.
 He scored his first goal for the club in the following game, in a 1–0 league victory over Vegalta Sendai.
 He finished the 2022 season with 2 goals in 6 appearances for Thespakusatsu Gunma.

 In the 2023 season, Nagakura was a key member of the team and scored 5 goals in 20 appearances in the first half of the season.
 At the end of July, it was announced that Nagakura would be joining J1 League club Albirex Niigata.

 Albirex Niigata

 As Niigata's key player Ryotaro Ito transferred mid-season, the club was looking for forward reinforcements.
 Nagakura made his debut for Albirex Niigata on 12 August 2023, coming on as a substitute in a 2–2 league draw with Shonan Bellmare.
 He scored his first J1 League goal on the final game of the season in a 1–0 victory over Cerezo Osaka.
 He renewed his contract in December 2023, ahead of the 2024 season.

 On 4 September 2024, Nagakura scored four goals in a 5–0 J.League Cup quarter-final victory over Machida Zelvia, completing his first career hat-trick.

-Nagakura finished the season as top scorer in the 2024 J.League Cup with 6 goals in 9 games, helping Niigata finish as runners-up in the competition.
+Nagakura finished the season as top scorer in the 2024 J.League Cup with 6 goals in 9 games.
+In the final, he missed a penalty as Niigata lost 5-4 on penalties to Nagoya Grampus.
 He also made 30 league appearances, scoring 5 goals.